-Our board of directors has established an audit committee, a compensation committee and governance committee, each of which will operate, immediately following the closing of this offering, under a charter that has been approved by our board.
-The composition of each committee will be effective immediately following the closing of this offering.
-Prior to the completion of this offering, the directors serving as members of these committees will meet the criteria for independence under, and the functioning of these committees will comply with, the applicable requirements of the Sarbanes-Oxley Act and SEC rules and regulations.
+Our board of directors has established an audit committee, a compensation committee and governance committee, each of which operate under a charter that has been approved by our board.
+The directors serving as members of these committees meet the criteria for independence under, and the functioning of these committees will comply with, the applicable requirements of the Sarbanes-Oxley Act and SEC rules and regulations.
 In addition, as we may attempt to be listed on the NASDAQ Capital Market in the future, we believe that the functioning of these committees will comply with the rules of the NASDAQ Capital Market.
 We intend to comply with future requirements as they become applicable to us.
 Each committee has the composition and responsibilities described below.